Ang Probinsyano season 4

 The fourth season of Ang Probinsyano, a Philippine action drama television series, premiered on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel.
 The season ran from November 8, 2017, to March 14, 2018, airing a total of 91 episodes, making it the shortest season of the series.
-The series stars Coco Martin as SPO2 Ricardo Dalisay, together with an ensemble cast consisting of Susan Roces, Jaime Fabregas, Angel Aquino, John Arcilla, Jhong Hilario, John Prats, Sid Lucero, Mitch Valdes, Yassi Pressman, Eddie Garcia, and Lito Lapid.
+The series stars Coco Martin as SPO2 Ricardo Dalisay, with an ensemble cast of Susan Roces, Jaime Fabregas, Angel Aquino, John Arcilla, Jhong Hilario, John Prats, Sid Lucero, Mitch Valdes, Yassi Pressman, Eddie Garcia, and Lito Lapid.

-The fourth season of Ang Probinsyano deals with the looming mid-year elections in the Philippines, where Senator Mateo F. De Silva and Director Renato Hipolito are both jockeying for the top spot at the polls in order to secure the Senate Presidency and parlay such victory into a career as the President of the Philippines.
+The fourth season of Ang Probinsyano deals with the looming mid-year elections in the Philippines, where Senator Mateo F. De Silva and Director Renato Hipolito jockey for the top spot at the polls to secure the Senate Presidency, aiming to parlay such a victory into a career as the President of the Philippines.
 Both De Silva and Hipolito relentlessly hunt down Cardo and the remnants of Pulang Araw in order to appeal to the voters.
 De Silva funds his campaign with the aid of his newfound ally, Don Emilio Syquia, through their drug-trading business.
 With the remaining members of Pulang Araw and his allies in prison, Cardo forms the vigilante and revolutionary far-left group Vendetta to combat corruption, injustice, oppression, and despotism in the Philippines.
-However, with the elections drawing nearer, both De Silva and Hipolito continue to malign the name of Vendetta through Luis "Buwaya" Mangubat and Homer "Alakdan" Adlawan's Kamandag, respectively, each performing acts of terrorism that are blamed on Vendetta.
-Elsewhere, Cardo's marriage to Alyana is also put to the test as she is pursued by her new boss, Marco Cabrera.
+However, with the elections drawing nearer, both De Silva and Hipolito continue to malign the name of Vendetta (through Luis "Buwaya" Mangubat and Homer "Alakdan" Adlawan's Kamandag, respectively), by instigating acts of terrorism that are blamed on Vendetta.
+Concurrently, Cardo's marriage to Alyana is put to the test as she is pursued by her new boss, Marco Cabrera.